xwdsj/TheOtherRoles_ZH/README.md

 If the killer fires the "Blank", shields (e.g. Medic shield or Time Master shield) will not be triggered.
 The Pursuer has tasks (which can already be done while being a Lawyer), that count towards the task win for the Crewmates.
 If the Pursuer dies, their tasks won't be counted anymore.

-# Source code
-It's bad I know, this is a side project and my second week of modding.
-So there are no best practices around here.
-You can use parts of the code but don't copy paste the whole thing.
-Make sure you give credits to the other developers, because some parts of the code are based on theirs.

-# Bugs, suggestions and requests
-If you found any bugs, have an idea for a new role or any other request, join our [Discord server](https://discord.gg/77RkMJHWsM).

-# Copyedit
-Thanks for fixing our typos [jacktose](https://github.com/jacktose) ✌️